christophhagen/LibSignalProtocolSwift/README.md

 - `SessionStoreDelegate` for storing and retrieving the sessions
 - `SignedPreKeyStoreDelegate` for storing and retrieving signed pre keys

+You can have a look at the [test implementation](https://github.com/christophhagen/SignalProtocolSwift/tree/master/SignalProtocolSwiftTests/Test%20Implementation) for inspiration.

 ### Server for message delivery
 The server that stores the messages for retrieval needs to store the following data for each `SignalAddress`:
-- `IdentityKeyPublicData`: The public part of the identity key of the device
+- `Public Identity Key Data`: The public part of the identity key of the device
-- `SignedPreKeyData`: The current signed pre key
+- `Signed Pre Key`: The current signed pre key
-- `PreKeyData`: A number of unsigned pre keys
+- `Pre Keys`: A number of unsigned pre keys
 - `Messages`: The new messages to deliver

 ## Usage